 Take a look at and let your little ones choose the designs they’d like to see.
 Then, work together to create something spooky this Halloween!
 Skip to the end for a helpful how-to.

 If none of these catch your eye, we have other pumpkin decorating blogs, like how to make a Minion pumpkin with paint and free printables, a painted cookie monster spilling his cookies, or some bat-themed ideas!
+Plus, use your favourite pumpkin carving stencil to decorate a cake!
+We have the full how-to, along with other Halloween cake ideas.

 Choose your favourite template